Generic combinatorial rigidity of periodic frameworks: Introduction

 \subsection{Acknowledgements}

 We would like to thank Igor Rivin for his encouragement and many productive discussions on this topic.
 The anonymous referee's comments helped us greatly improve our exposition, and we thank them for their careful reading.
 We became interested in this problem as part of a larger project to study the rigidity and flexibility of zeolites \cite{SWTT06,R06,T04}, which is supported by CDI-I grant DMR 0835586 to Rivin and M. M. J. Treacy.
+LT's final preparation of this paper was supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement no 247029-SDModels.